srhariha/SpatioTemporalSEIR/doc/faq.md

 ## How can you be so sure?

 There are multiple projections but only one truth.
-So surely not all of them can be true.
+So surely not all these projections can be true.

 ## Then what's the use of this simulator?